uber/nebula.gl/docs/api-reference/react-map-gl-draw/react-map-gl-draw.md

 `react-map-gl-draw` is a react based drawing library tailored for [`react-map-gl`](https://github.com/uber/react-map-gl).

 ## Options
 - `mode` (Object, Optional) - A mode instance. default to null.

-Available modes are
+Support the following modes from `@nebula.gl/edit-modes`
+  - `DrawCircleByDiameterMode`: Lets you draw a GeoJson `Circle` feature.
+  - `DrawCircleFromCenterMode`: Lets you draw a GeoJson `Circle` feature.
-  - `EditingMode`: Lets you select and drag vertices; and drag features.
+  - `DrawPointMode`: Lets you draw a GeoJson `Point` feature.
   - `DrawLineStringMode`: Lets you draw a GeoJson `LineString` feature.
   - `DrawPolygonMode`: Lets you draw a GeoJson `Polygon` feature.
-  - `DrawPointMode`: Lets you draw a GeoJson `Point` feature.
   - `DrawRectangleMode`: Lets you draw a `Rectangle` (represented as GeoJson `Polygon` feature) with two clicks - start drawing on first click, and finish drawing on second click.

+And an advanced
+  - `EditingMode`: Lets you select and drag vertices; and drag features.

 - `features` (Feature[], Optional) - List of features in GeoJson format.
 If `features` are provided from users, then `react-map-gl-draw` respect the users' input, and therefore ignore any internal `features`.
 But if `features` are not provided, then `react-map-gl-draw` manages `features` internally, and users can access and manipulate the features by calling `getFeatures`, `addFeatures`, and `deleteFeatures`.
 - `selectedFeatureIndex` (String, Optional) - Index of the selected feature.
 - `clickRadius` (Number, Optional) - Radius to detect features around a hovered or clicked point.
 Default value is `0`

-- `onSelect` (Function, Optional) - callback when clicking a position under `SELECT` and `EDITING` mode.
+- `onSelect` (Function, Optional) - callback when clicking a position when `selectable` set to true.
 Receives an object containing the following parameters
   - `selectedFeature`: selected feature. `null` if clicked an empty space.
   - `selectedFeatureIndex`: selected feature index.`null` if clicked an empty space.
   - `editHandleIndex`: selected editHandle index. `null` if clicked an empty space.